magnusmickelsson/springbootkotlinrest/README.md

 ## The lightning talk live-coding

-The presentation is pretty much three slides, will be put here when it's done.
+The presentation is included in the repository, it's in Powerpoint format: [presentation.pptx]()

 For the live coding, switch from master branch to the "for-demo" branch, which has no code in it, just the pom.xml, application.properties and the documentation .md files.